anaamne/miscellaneous-gmod-stuff/Util/readme.md

-Place these files in `garrysmod/lua/includes/util`
+Place these files in `garrysmod/lua/includes/util` for proper inclusion with other scripts in this repository.